m1llen1um/practical-cryptography-for-developers-book/more-cryptographic-concepts/one-time-passwords-otp-example.md

 ## User Setup

-Once the client store the secret in a secure way it will generate (by default) every 30 seconds a new code.
+Once the client stores the secret in a secure way it will generate in a _time-interval_ every 30 (by default) seconds a new code.

 ```py
 import pyotp